bypasslane/boxedRice/README.md

 ### What does it do?
 The first thing boxedRice does is finding the correct absolute path for your resource files.
 Say you are executing go binary in your home directory, but your `html-files` are located in `$GOPATH/src/yourApplication/html-files`. `boxedRice` will lookup the correct path for that directory (relative to the location of yourApplication).
 The only thing you have to do is include the resources using `boxedRice.FindBox("html-files")`.

 This only works when the source is available to the machine executing the binary.
 Which is always the case when the binary was installed with `go get` or `go install`.
 It might occur that you wish to simply provide a binary, without source.
-The `boxedRice` tool analyses source code and finds call's to `boxedRice.FindBox(..)` and adds the required directories to the executable binary.
-There are several methods to add these resources.
-You can 'embed' by generating go source code, or append the resource to the executable as zip file.
-In both cases `boxedRice` will detect the embedded or appended resources and load those, instead of looking up files from disk.
+The `boxedRice` tool provides the `append` command to append items to the binary as a zip. `boxedRice` will detect the appended resources and load those, instead of looking up files from disk.

 ### Installation